hapijs/hapi/docs/Reference.md

 Registers a new handler type.
 This allows you to define a new handler type which can then be used in routes.
 Overriding the built in handler types (`directory`, `file`, `proxy`, and `view`), or any previously registered type is not allowed.

-- `name` - The name of the handler that you want to register.
-Examples are `'proxy'` or `'myhandler'`.
+- `name` - String name for the handler that you want to register.
 - `method` - The method that will be used to handle the requests routed to it.

 ```javascript